 - Join an anger management workshop or group.

-- Partners of abusive people often engage in "enabling" behavior.
+Partners of abusive people might engage in "enabling" behavior.
 In essence, enabling behavior consists of taking care of the abusive partner, making excuses for him or her, and otherwise going along with the pattern of abuse.
 Enabling behavior may include the following:

 - Denying that a problem exists or convincing oneself that in spite of all evidence to the contrary, things will get better.